 1. Introduction

-This section introduces ACP with an overview of key terminology, an explanation of the conventions used in this document, example graphs to illustrate basic concepts of resource access description and validation, a diagram representing the main elements of the ACP data model, and a non-normative RDF representation of the ACP ontology.
+This section introduces ACP with an overview of key terminology, an explanation of the conventions used in this document, example graphs to illustrate basic concepts of resource access description and validation, a diagram representing the main elements of the ACP data model, and an RDF representation of the ACP ontology.

 1.1.
 RDF terminology